 Psst!
 Short on time?
 Talk to someone now and get your answers quicker!

 The word dunning had a very different shade in the pre-SaaS age.
 It used to be strongly associated with dues collection, and many companies employed persistent, intimidating procedures to demand repayment.

 Sometimes called Delinquent User Notification—it was, in its mildest form, a gentle reminder.
 More often, it was a figurative rap on the knuckles or a dreaded ‘location visit’ in which the collecting party would meet with the business who has unpaid fees.

 With the advent of SaaS, dunning processes have turned into something vastly different than a simple dunning notice.
 While Wikipedia still says dunning is ‘the process of methodically communicating with customers to ensure the collection of accounts receivable’, there’s so much more to it than that.

-If you have recurring billing setup for a hundred customers, it’s reasonable to assume that ten transactions will fail every billing cycle for common reasons like credit card expiry, blocked cards, network issues and credit card declines due to insufficient funds.
+If you have a recurring billing setup for a hundred customers, it’s reasonable to assume that ten transactions will fail every billing cycle for common reasons like credit card expiry, blocked cards, network issues, and credit card declines due to insufficient funds.
 Often customers don’t even notice these failures until their credit card statement comes in.
 And that's where Dunning comes into the picture.
-It identifies mystifying transaction failures when they happen and automatically alert customers with accurate, timely information.
+It identifies mystifying transaction failures when they happen and automatically alerts customers with accurate, timely information.

 Dunning management is an automated process that lets you do things like:

 Set up smart retries for failed payments, which saves time and increases revenue.

 Send you reminders about outstanding dues from declined credit cards